sxyazi/yazi/README.md

 - jq (optional, for JSON preview)
 - ffmpegthumbnailer (optional, for video thumbnails)
 - fd (optional, for file searching)
-- rg (optional, for content searching)
+- rg (optional, for file content searching)
+- fzf (optional, for directory jumping)
 - zoxide (optional, for directory jumping)

 Execute the following commands to clone the project and build Yazi: